Poet delighted with New Zealand Womad Poetry Slam win

 The poets were whittled down during a series of rounds before Dalton was declared the overall winner.

-Dalton read three of her poems in the competition: My Night Sky, To Pluto on the occasion of its demotion from being a plant, and Let Us Breathe.
+Dalton read three of her poems in the competition: My Night Sky, To Pluto on the occasion of its demotion from being a planet, and Let Us Breathe.

 She was a bit hesitant with her first poem as it included some swear words, but it went down well with the audience and gave her a lot of confidence as the competition progressed.